 - Roath Brook Gardens – Construction: Closure of part of a single lane on Sandringham Road to allow for construction access will not be required

 We held a drop-in session on 6 April 2017 for people to discuss queries relating to the works.
-For details, see the information boards used for the event.
+For details, see the information boards used for the event, and NRW's responses to feedback and questions provided during and following the event.

 A series of photo montages have been prepared to show how the scheme will look before and after the works, at particular locations along the route and within the Roath gardens.